thoughtpatterns/kakeidoscope/README.md

 Note that this plugin's behavior is not identical to Kakoune's `show-matching` highlighter, as the former uses stricter rules to find a pair.

-## Known Issues

-Freezes are rare, but present.
-I belive this is an issue with the FIFO logic, and I'll try to fix it when I get a chance.